pouyaSamie/Music-scales/README.md

 # Music-scales
-simple library for generate Music sclaes
+a simple library to generate Music scales